A sales rep’s default is to be transactional

 #1: I always follow up exactly when I said I would.
 My default is exactly a week's time unless the client and I agree otherwise.

 #2 I call the exact day and if I miss the prospect, I leave a voicemail.
 However, I don’t leave any additional voicemails until several missed calls down the road.

-#3 I’ll send an email or text to compliment my missed call and voicemail.
-After a couple of days, if I have not heard back I will resend my proposal via the sales software that I use so that they get a new email at the top of their inbox.
+#3 I’ll send an e-mail or text to complement my missed call and voicemail.
+After a couple of days, if I have not heard back, I will resend my proposal via the sales software that I use so that they get a new e-mail at the top of their inbox.

-Note: If the prospect is interested, this generally is the step that triggers a response from the prospect.
+Note: If the prospect is interested, this generally is the step that triggers a response.

 After these three steps, you will know whether or not the prospect wants to buy.
 The key to understanding whether or not the prospect wants to buy is the difference between you spending your time following up or moving on to the next opportunity.

 When following up with a prospect, are you transactional or are you strategic and relevant to your audience?